 Should you consider buying life insurance with a long term care rider?

-A recent survey shows that as many as 70% of Americans will require long term care at some point in their lives.
+A recent survey shows that more than 52% of Americans will require long term care at some point in their lives.

 Current costs for long term care facilities can run anywhere between $80,000 – $150,000 annually in a semi-private or private nursing home.